 It’s not hard to picture how messy it can be when you charge up devices using different connectors and cables.
 Have you ever struggled to find the right cable when rummaging through a mountain of them?
 What about plugging the USB-C cable into your iPad Air?
 Is it a waste to keep buying extra cables and chargers over and over?

-That’s right!
-You no longer have to choose between the two connections.
-You can have both with Air Omni!
 When you need a different connector, just press the button underneath to switch it in a second.
 Flip-up the panel, and connect your phone, iPad or any other devices to charge.
 No swapping over chargers or cables.
 Just press, plug and play.

 USB-C vs. Lightning has long been a topic of debate with both having their advantages and disadvantages.
 Although USB-C is more advanced than Lightning, for the time being, it’s based on your habits or experience to know which one is best for you.
 Everyone has their preference.